Aleliza/Aleliza/README.md

 -->
 Hi, wait... how did you get here? 🤔

-Anyway I'm Ale, my username is inspired by the first chatbot ELIZA 🤖.
+Anyway IAM Ale, my username is inspired by the first chatbot ELIZA 🤖.
+I work as a ☁️Cloud Engineer in an Italian IT consulting company.

-* 🎓 𝗕𝗮𝗰𝗵𝗲𝗹𝗼𝗿 𝗼𝗳 𝗖𝗼𝗺𝗽𝘂𝘁𝗲𝗿 𝗘𝗻𝗴𝗶𝗻𝗲𝗲𝗿𝗶𝗻𝗴
+* 🎓 **Bachelor's degree in Computer Engineering**
-  * 🏛️ University: Luigi Vanvitelli, IT
+  * 🏛️ University: Università degli Studi della Campania "Luigi Vanvitelli", IT
+  * 📚 Curriculum: Computer Science
   * 📕 Thesis: Implementation of systems for localization of devices in networks of wireless sensors

-* 💻 𝗠𝗮𝘀𝘁𝗲𝗿 𝗼𝗳 𝗖𝗼𝗺𝗽𝘂𝘁𝗲𝗿 𝗘𝗻𝗴𝗶𝗻𝗲𝗲𝗿𝗶𝗻𝗴 𝗦𝘁𝘂𝗱𝗲𝗻𝘁
+* 💻 **Master's degree in Computer Engineering**
-   * 🏛️ University: Luigi Vanvitelli, IT
+   * 🏛️ University: Università degli Studi della Campania "Luigi Vanvitelli, IT
+   * 📚 Curriculum: Distributed, Cloud and Intelligent Information Systems

-   * 📕 Thesis: Probably something about LLMs
+   * 📕 Thesis: Analysis of Internal Representations in Transformer-Based LLMs